St. Paul weighs future of homeless drop-in center as neighbors, businesses complain

 The future of a drop-in center for the homeless in St. Paul lies with the city planning commission, which will weigh the needs of this vulnerable population with the complaints of local businesses and neighbors over an increase in nuisances and crimes.

-St. Paul sought to limit the number of visitors served each day to 20, compared to the more than 100 guests served each day.
+St. Paul sought to limit the number of visitors served each day to 20, instead of the more than 100 served each day.
 A federal judge blocked those restrictions in 2018.

-After the pandemic struck last year, Mayor Melvin Carter and the City Council gave Freedom House emergency authorization to open in the West Seventh Street neighborhood.
-Freedom House offers services such as showers, private bathrooms, food and sleeping spaces 7 days a week from 8 a.m. to 8 p.m.
+After the pandemic struck last year, Mayor Melvin Carter and the City Council gave Freedom House emergency authorization to open in the W. 7th Street neighborhood.
+Freedom House offers services such as showers, private bathrooms, food and sleeping spaces seven days a week from 8 a.m. to 8 p.m.

 With the city's emergency authorization expiring, the Planning Commission could change the zoning to allow the shelter to continue operation.
 Last week, commissioners voted to extend the public comment period, with a second public hearing planned for May 28.